scriptzteam/ProtonVPN-VPN-IPs/README.md

 # ProtonVPN-VPN-IPs

-List of all PureVPN VPN servers IPs.
+List of all ProtonVPN VPN servers IPs.